fabiendupont/ims-ansible-playbooks/README.md

-# IMS - RHTE 2019 Demos
+# IMS - Ansible Playbooks

-This repository contains the playbooks used for the IMS RHTE 2019 demos.
+This repository contains the playbooks used in pre/post-migratio with Infrastructure Migration Solution (IMS).
+The playbooks mainly wrap calls to roles that are maintained in separated repositories, so very little development is done in this repository.

-## Pre-migration - Force NIC Names
+## Pre-migration - Red Hat Enterprise Linux

 This playbook does 2 things:

-- Create a udev rules file that associate the names of the NICs to their MAC addresses.
+1. Create a udev rules file that associate the names of the NICs to their MAC addresses.
   This allows to keep a consistent naming across virtualization platform, and to keep static networking working on Linux.

-- Install `qemu-guest-agent` package.
+2. Install `qemu-guest-agent` package.
 This allows RHV to know the IP address of the virtual machine.
 In turn, CloudForms can collect it during the inventory and we can use it in post-migration playbook inventory.

-The playbook depends on a role named [ims.premigration-force_nic_names](https://github.com/fdupont-redhat/ims.premigration-force_nic_names.git)
+The playbook depends on a role named [fdupont_redhat.ims_premigration_rhel](https://galaxy.ansible.com/fdupont_redhat/ims_premigration_rhel)

 ## Post-migration - Convert2RHEL